 The wastewater then enters the secondary clarification process where the microorganisms clump together and settle to the bottom of the tank and the treated wastewater leaves at the top of the tank.
 The microorganisms removed from the bottom of the tank are recycled back to the aeration basins to begin their work all over again to treat the incoming wastewater.

 The treated wastewater leaving the secondary clarification process then flows through sand filters where most of the remaining suspended particles are removed.
 These filters can also remove additional nitrogen from the wastewater.
 The filtered water is disinfected with ultraviolet light prior to being released to Morgan Creek, a tributary of Jordan Lake.
 A portion of the highly treated wastewater is recycled as Reclaimed Water (RCW).

 The solids removed from the primary and secondary clarification processes are thickened and pumped to large anaerobic digesters in which microorganisms break down biodegradable material in the absence of free oxygen under high temperatures for at least 30 days.
 The treated solids are referred to as biosolids which are beneficially reused as a low grade fertilizer and soil amendment.
 Please see our information about our Biosolids Recycling Program.

 Please see information about our Odor Elimination Program.
 To report an odor event from our Mason Farm Wastewater Treatment Plant, please call 919-537-4376 at any time.

-For information about our wastewater and biosolids programs in the fiscal year from July 2015 through June 2016, please see our Annual Report including the results from laboratory testing of our treated wastewater and biosolids.
-For a more detailed version of the report including data from testing the quality of our treated wastewater, please click here.
+For information about our wastewater and biosolids programs in the fiscal year from July 2016 through June 2017, please see our Annual Report including the results from laboratory testing of our treated wastewater and biosolids.
+For a more detailed report including results from testing our treated wastewater, please click here.